Find Affordable College Courses

 Don't have the time or the flexibility in your schedule to take traditional classes?
 Online courses may be the perfect solution for you.
 They allow independent learners to study when and where they want to while offering the rigor of in-person classes.

-Clemson does offer online education options in computer and information sciences for the following degree levels for those interested in distance learning:
+For those who are interested in distance learning, Clemson does offer online courses in computer & information sciences for the following degree levels:

 Clemson Computer & Information Sciences Rankings

-There were 6 students who received their doctoral degrees in computer and information sciences, making the school the #115 most popular school in the United States for this category of students.
+There were 6 students who received their doctoral degrees in computer & information sciences, making the school the #115 most popular school in the United States for this category of students.

 Computer & Information Sciences Student Demographics at Clemson

-Take a look at the following statistics related to the make-up of the computer and information sciences majors at Clemson University.
+Take a look at the following statistics related to the make-up of the computer & information sciences majors at Clemson University.

 Clemson Computer & Information Sciences Master’s Program